Warring States period: Conquest of Chu

-In 223 BC, Qin conquered Chu.

-The first invasion was however an utter disaster when 200,000 Qin troops, led by the general, Li Xin, were defeated by 500,000 Chu troops in the unfamiliar territory of Huaiyang, modern-day northern Jiangsu and Anhui provinces.
-Xiang Yan, the Chu commander, had lured Qin by allowing a few initial victories, but then counterattacked and burnt two large Qin camps.
+In 225 BC, Qin prepared to invade Chu.
+After receiving 400,000 soldiers, one-half led by Meng Wu towards modern-day Pingyu County and another half led by Li Xin, towards modern-day Shenqiu County.
+The Qin forces took both cities and met in Chengdu to begin another conquest.
+However, a revolution and hostage situation in modern-day Jiangling County forced Li Xin to quell the rebellion, leading to heavy casualties for Li Xin's army.

-In 222 BC, Wang Jian was recalled to lead a second military invasion with 600,000 men against the Chu state.
+In 222 BC, Wang Jian was recalled to lead a second military invasion with 600,000 men against the rebels in Chu state.
 High in morale after their victory in the previous year, the Chu forces were content to sit back and defend against what they expected to be a siege of Chu.
 However, Wang Jian decided to weaken Chu's resolve and tricked the Chu army by appearing to be idle in his fortifications whilst secretly training his troops to fight in Chu territory.
 After a year, the Chu defenders decided to disband due to apparent lack of action from the Qin.
 Wang Jian invaded at that point, with full force, and overran Huaiyang and the remaining Chu forces.
 Chu lost the initiative and could only sustain local guerrilla-style resistance until it too was fully conquered with the destruction of Shouchun and the death of its last leader, Lord Changping, in 223 BC.
 At their peak, the combined armies of Chu and Qin are estimated to have ranged from hundreds of thousands to a million soldiers, more than those involved in the campaign of Changping between Qin and Zhao 35 years earlier.

-Conquest of Zhao and Yan

-In 222 BC, Qin conquered Zhao and Yan.

-After the conquest of Zhao, the Qin army turned its attention towards Yan.
-Realizing the danger and gravity of this situation, Crown Prince Dan of Yan had sent Jing Ke to assassinate King Zheng of Qin, but this failure only helped to fuel the rage and determination of the Qin king, and he increased the number of troops to conquer the Yan state.
+In the rule of the Qin state, the union was based solely on military power.
+The feudal holdings were abolished, and noble families were forced to live in the capital city Xianyang, in order to be supervised.
+A national road (as well as greater use of canals) allowed for faster and easier deployment and supply of the army.
+The peasants were given a wider range of land rights, although they were subject to taxation, creating a large amount of revenue to the state.